Black Madonna at Montserrat: The Image of the Virgin Mary

 One of the most common questions about the Black Madonna is why she is black.
 The dark colour of the Virgin's face is the reason why locals have nicknamed her 'La Moreneta' ("the little black lady").
 Contrary to popular belief, she is not black due a portrayal of a Black African Madonna.
 The blackness also does not come from a dark colour in the wood or from earlier coverings in paint.
 It is known from historical descriptions of the Madonna that she has simply darkened over time.

 On leaving the area where you have seen the Black Madonna you will exit via the Cami de l'Ave Maria.
 This area is a moving place where you will be given the opportunity to pay homage to the statue that you have just seen.
 Each candle that you will see has been lit as a prayer to the Virgin Mary.
 An entire wall of candles is evidence of all of the people have come to ask their prayers to the Virgin Mary.

 If you want to light your own candle for the Virgin, you will need to purchase one from the cages that sit in the atrium to the Basilica.
 They are sold on the basis of trust - simply choose the size of the candle that you would like to buy and put the correct change in the metal box provided (you will need to have the correct change unless you would simply like to make a donation).

-The Black Madonna is located at the back of the Montserrat basilica, looking down over the alter.
+The Black Madonna is located at the back of the Montserrat basilica, looking down over the altar.
 On entering the atrium of the Basilica you will see a doorway to the right.
 Enter this doorway where you will join the queue to see the Black Madonna.

 There is no charge for visiting the Black Madonna.
 However, there are collection boxes at the bottom and the top of the stairs to the Black Madonna.
 If you want to make a donation to the Monastery, make sure that you have change with you when you visit the Madonna.